wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-microsoft-teams-apps/includes/2-what-are-microsoft-teams-apps.md

 ### Messages

 Messages are the heart of collaboration in Teams.
-With a messaging extension action command, your app can allow users to invoke your app's API from a message, sending the contents of the message to your app for processing or action.
+With a **messaging extension action command**, your app can allow users to invoke your app's API from a message, sending the contents of the message to your app for processing or action.
 Your app can respond by presenting a form (a task module) to the user to collect more information, sending a reply to the original message, or sending a message directly to the user.

 ### Writing messages